lmcalderon/paletools/src/paletools/README.md

 ## CHANGELOG

+### v1.0.11
+- Fixed all repeateable upgrades
+- Show market search filters only on players search

 ### v1.0.10
 - Added Fix EA Mistakes plugin (it fixes the issue with League Upgrades)
 - Added player name and price for cheapest player on the title